-The prices of high-yield debt instruments generally fluctuate more than higher-quality securities.
+The prices of high-yield debt instruments generally fluctuate more than higherquality securities.
 Prices are especially sensitive to developments affecting the issuer's business or operations and to changes in the ratings assigned by rating agencies.
 In addition, the entire high-yield debt market can experience sudden and sharp price swings due to changes in economic conditions, stock market activity, large sustained sales by major investors, a high-profile default, or other factors.

-High-yield debt instruments are generally less liquid than higher-quality securities and do not trade frequently.
+High-yield debt instruments are generally less liquid than higher-quality securities.
+Many of these securities are not registered for sale under the federal securities laws and/or do not trade frequently.
 When they do trade, their prices may be significantly higher or lower than expected.
 At times, it may be difficult to sell these securities promptly at an acceptable price, which may limit the Fund's ability to sell securities in response to specific economic events or to meet redemption requests.
 As a result, certain high-yield debt instruments generally pose greater illiquidity and valuation risks.